 Considering how much time people spend in meetings each week, they’ll be able teach you even more than this article about those two questions.
-(For details, see above chart.)

-When Keeley leads rapid-cycle change teams, she has to sustain a high level of excitement to effect significant changes in short time intervals.
+When Keeley leads rapid-cycle change teams, she has to sustain a high pitch of excitement to effect significant changes in short time intervals.
 To do it, she sets a three-meeting limit.
 "I also use the biggest block of time I can get," she explains.
-"Most people are used to meeting in one-hour time blocks, but we’ve learned that if we have double-long meetings, we can finish in half the time."
+"Most people are used to meeting in one-hour time blocks, but we’ve learned that if we have double-long meetings, we can finish in half the time.